 WILPENA POUND TO PORT AUGUSTA

 Wilpena Pound and Ikara-Flinders Ranges National Park

 Journey deeper into the Flinders Ranges to perhaps South Australia’s most iconic national park, Ikara-Flinders Ranges National Park.
 Quintessential road trip and camping country, the Ikara-Flinders Ranges National Park is a remote wilderness with towering clifftops, deep craters, jaw-dropping mountain ranges and dusty, red roads.
-Pitch your tent and fall asleep under a blanket of stars before rising at dawn to traverse the ancient peeks of the 800-million-year-old Wilpena Pound, or jump on a scenic flight to appreciate its magnitude and beauty.
-The Flinders Ranges and outback are of immense cultural significance for the Adnyamathanha people who have lived in the Flinders Ranges for tens of thousands of years, and an Aboriginal cultural walk leaving from Wilpena Pound Resort is one of the best ways to learn about this important history.
+Pitch your tent and fall asleep under a blanket of stars with a number of camping options available for your stay at Wilpena Pound.
+Choose to set up camp in the designated the campgrounds in a tent or caravan (with facilities) or slightly more glamorously with the glamping options available at Wilpena Pound Resort.
+For the early risers, wake up with the sunrise to traverse the ancient peeks of the 800-million-year-old Wilpena Pound or jump on a scenic flight to appreciate its magnitude and beauty.
 Other highlights include Rawnsley Bluff, Razorback Lookout in Bunyeroo Gorge and Stokes Hill Lookout.

 RAWNSLEY PARK STATION, FLINDERS RANGES

 Pull up the car at Rawnsley Park Station and kick back for a few nights in a luxurious eco Villa, tucked in pristine bushland in the shadows of Wilpena Pound.
 With incredible views of the surrounding ranges, each fully self-contained villa boasts a spacious living and dining area, bedrooms with over bed skylights and a well equipped kitchen.
 Pop a glass of bubbly and watch the blazing outback sunset from your own private verandah.